Welcome to North Park University

 Contrary to conventional wisdom, you do not have to major in biology to become a doctor.
 In fact, you do not even have to be a science major to become a doctor; many undergraduate humanities and fine arts majors are very attractive to medical schools.

-What is important in choosing your field of study is that you want to major in that field, and that you do well in the prerequisite courses for medical school (e.g. biology, physics, chemistry, mathematics).
+What is important in choosing your field of study is that you want to major in that field, and that you do well in the prerequisite courses for medical school (e.g., biology [1], physics, chemistry [2], mathematics [3]).
+(As to course selection, it also makes a difference what your level of academic preparation and what career options you wish to have available.
+Is your goal clinical practice, or would you also like to engage in non-clinical academic research?
+How you answer these questions will play a role in your choice of courses and major.
+The footnotes below provide some more information.)
 The career center at Cornell and the career center at MIT both give helpful answers to this question.

 That being said, physics is excellent preparation for a medical career.
 Although medical school admissions are complex, a look at 1997-1999 MCAT scores broken down by major gives some helpful information (see the "Links to Data" section below for links to the reports).
 These scores show that the median score in the biology portion of the MCAT for majors in the physical sciences is the same as those who major in the biological sciences, but that the median score in the physics portion of the MCAT is higher than for majors in the biological sciences, suggesting physical science majors more than hold their own in all the science portions of the test.